kellan/laughingmeme/_posts/2012-04-02-where-the-best-and-brightest-come-to-shine.md

 [Made in New York](http://vimeo.com/39219306) from [NASDAQ](http://vimeo.com/nasdaq) on [Vimeo](http://vimeo.com).

 The two hour interview I did for this piece was a nice culmination of the last 4 years I’ve spent thinking about what makes the New York tech scene different and special.
 In retrospect editing it down to 7 seconds was even better.
-In \[the words of the mayor\](https://twitter.com/#!/MikeBloomberg/status/185054909849272320), “NYC is where the best and brightest come to shine”.
+In [the words of the mayor](https://twitter.com/#!/MikeBloomberg/status/185054909849272320), “NYC is where the best and brightest come to shine”.